amarce/kolla-ansible/doc/source/admin/advanced-configuration.rst

 the previous unit to report ``active`` and, when the container defines a ``HEALTHCHECK``, for that check to report ``healthy`` before the next service is started.
 If a dependency has no ``HEALTHCHECK`` a fixed delay is applied before continuing.
-A helper script, ``/usr/local/lib/kolla/wait-unit-and-container-healthy.sh``, performs these checks to avoid brittle inline shell in the systemd drop-in.
+The role installs a helper script at ``/usr/local/lib/kolla/wait-unit-and-container-healthy.sh`` to perform these checks and avoid brittle inline shell in the systemd drop-in.
 The delays are controlled by the variables ``kolla_service_start_timeout`` (systemd ``TimeoutStartSec`` applied while waiting for dependency health; ``0`` disables the timeout) and ``kolla_grace_no_healthcheck`` (seconds to pause when no health check exists).
 This delay applies even when a dependency reports healthy immediately and defaults to zero.
 During deploy and reconfigure the role also verifies that each service reaches the ``running`` and ``healthy`` states before moving on to the next.
 Containers that are already healthy are left running unless